emirakgiun/emirakgiun/README.md

 Hi 👋 I'm an analytics/ML dev specializing in building end-to-end solutions.
-Domains of application I'm most interested in are Finance 📈 (Risk Analysis) and 🧬 Bioinformatics (Histopathology).

 ✨ For collaboration, feel free to reach out at akgiunemir@gmail.com